Logan Trotter

 Logan Trotter (born 27 September 1998) is a Scottish rugby union player.
-He plays for London Irish in the Gallagher Premiership.
+He plays for Glasgow Warriors in the United Rugby Championship, but is now on loan to Coventry.
 Trotter's primary positions are fullback and wing.
-He previously played for Glasgow Warriors and Stirling Wolves.
+He previously played for London Irish, Glasgow Warriors and Stirling Wolves.

 Rugby Union career

 Amateur career

 Trotter moved to Scotland at the age of 5.
-He played for Stirling County in the Scottish Premiership.
+He played for Stirling County from P3 all through the age grades and making his 1st XV team debut aged 18 in the Scottish Premiership.

 Professional career

 He joined the Scottish Rugby Academy in 2018 was assigned to Glasgow Warriors.

 Logan played for Stirling Wolves in the Super 6.

 He played for Glasgow Warriors against Edinburgh Rugby in the 'best of the Super 6' friendly on 18 June 2022.

 He signed for London Irish in 2022.

+After London Irish went into administration, Trotter re-signed for Glasgow Warriors on 18 July 2023.

+He joined Coventry on loan on 27 March 2025.

 International career

 He was capped by the Scotland U20s in 2017.
 He played in the u20s World Cup in 2018.

 He trained with Scotland 7s in 2021.